Generic Name: alprazolam (al PRAY zoe lam)

 This list is not complete and other drugs may interact with Xanax.
 Tell your doctor about all medications you use.
 This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

-More Xanax resources
+More about Xanax (alprazolam)

 Where can I get more information?